Kick off your journey to a career full of enjoyment and satisfaction.

 - About 16 million foreign tourists visited Canada in 2012.**

-- Between 2010 and 2035, the demand for tourism-related workers in this country is expected to increase 43 percent, resulting in a possible shortage of as many as 240,000 workers within the industry.***
+- Between 2015 and 2035, growth in tourism could require the creation of an additional 504,000 jobs that may not all be filled, resulting in a possible shortage of as many as 93,000 full-year workers within the industry.***

 What You Can Do as a Travel Professional